 Wireguard

 The most recent widely available tunneling protocol is less complex but much more efficient and safer than IPSec and OpenVPN.
 It relies on highly streamlined code to squeeze the best possible performance with a minimal margin of error.
-While it still is in the early adoption stage, you could find offices using Site-to-site connections based on Wireguard.
-There even are proprietary WireGuard implementations like NordLynx.
+While it is still in the early adoption stage, offices could use Site-to-site connections based on WireGuard.
+There are even proprietary WireGuard implementations like NordLynx.

 Which VPN protocol is the best for your business?

-A VPN protocol should be the last thing off the list that you should be choosing.
-First, you should choose what kind of setup you should be using : remote access or site-to-site.
-It should narrow down your list of options.
-Though, it's worth noting that neither remote access nor site-to-site are the only possibilities to set up an Internet-based VPN.
+A VPN protocol should be the last thing on the list.
+First, you should choose what kind of setup you should use: remote access or site-to-site.
+This will help you choose between the available types of VPNS.
+This should narrow down your list of options.
+However, it's worth noting that remote access and site-to-site access are the only possibilities for setting up an Internet-based VPN.

-After carefully considering your business needs and setup method , you can start l ooking into your network needs.
-Look into your risk model, what traffic load you would expect, what data you want to make available, and whom.
-The clearer the picture, the easier it will be to drive the setup cost down and pick the right tunneling protocol for your specific case.
+After carefully considering your business needs and setup method, you can start looking into your network needs.
+Look into your risk model, what traffic load you would expect, what data you want to make available, and to whom.
+The clearer the picture, the easier it will be to drive the setup cost down and pick the right tunneling protocol for your case.

-As a rule of thumb, Wireguard, L2TP, SSL/TLS, and OpenVPN will be the safest options for remote access setups.
-The best VPN protocols can depend entirely on your hardware from site-to-site perspective.
-I.e., if you're already using routers that natively support OpenVPN, it might make more sense to use them rather than throwing them out to get ones that can handle Wireguard.
+As a rule of thumb, WireGuard, L2TP, SSL/TLS, and OpenVPN will be the safest options for remote access setups.
+The best VPN protocols can depend entirely on your hardware from a site-to-site perspective.
+For example, if you're already using routers that natively support OpenVPN, it might make more sense to keep them rather than replace them with ones that can handle WireGuard.

 FAQ